William Sampson (lawyer): Opposition to Andrew Jackson and Tammany Hall

 Despite the lack of support for legal reform, Sampson did not follow Duane and other radical elements within the dissolving Jeffersonian coalition into the Democratic Party of Andrew Jackson.
 Jackson stood both for the western expansion of slavery and in opposition to the policies Sampson believed necessary for the development of America's free-labor economy.
-In 1817-19, Sampson lobbied in Washington against the opposition of southern planters for protective import tariffs against foreign, mainly British, manufactured goods.
+In 1817–19, Sampson lobbied in Washington against the opposition of southern planters for protective import tariffs against foreign, mainly British, manufactured goods.

-When in 1833 Jackson (and his Secretary of the Treasury, Duane's son, William John Duane) suddenly withdrew funds from the Second Bank of the United States, Sampson ran, unsuccessfully, for Congress.
+In 1833, protesting the decision of Jackson (and his Secretary of the Treasury, Duane's son, William John Duane) to withdraw funds from the Second Bank of the United States, Sampson ran, unsuccessfully, for Congress.
 He was overwhelmed by the ability of the Tammany Hall Democratic Party machine to deliver the greater part of the growing Irish, and broader immigrant, vote.

-An indication of his diminished standing as a veteran United Irishman among the city's increasingly Catholic Irish community, was the controversy surrounding his and MacNeven's decision in 1829 to raise a monument (at St. Paul's Chapel, Broadway) to their compatriot Thomas Addis Emmet, who had died two years before, and to do so, in part, with funds unused from those they had collected to support Catholic entry to the United Kingdom Parliament.
-They found themselves denounced by the community's principal paper, the Irish Shield, as presumptuous and oligarchic and for failing in their gratitude toward Daniel O'Connell, the Liberator, to whom a monument was truly due.
+An indication of his diminished standing as a veteran United Irishman among the city's increasingly Catholic Irish community was the controversy surrounding his and MacNeven's decision in 1829 to raise a monument (at St. Paul's Chapel, Broadway) to their departed compatriot Thomas Addis Emmet and to do so, in part, with funds unused from those they had collected to support the final act of Catholic emancipation in the Ireland (Catholic entry to the Westminster Parliament).
+They found themselves denounced by the community's principal paper, the Irish Shield, as presumptuous and oligarchic and for failing in their gratitude toward Daniel O'Connell, the "Emancipator", to whom a monument was truly due.